inscription-c/cins/docs/node-guide/installation.md

 ## Prerequisites

-To run an INS-C node, a Bitcoin full node is required.
+To run an C-INS node, a Bitcoin full node is required.
 Please download the latest version of [Bitcoin Core](https://bitcoincore.org/en/download/).
 Please DO NOT use the **btcd**, because it lacks certain JSON RPC APIs necessary for the node.
 Additionally, it does not have wallet functionality for transaction signing.

 ## Pre-built Releases